Brother-Blue/Dist.-Systems-system-logger/README.md

 java -jar logger.jar (NOT logger-1.jar)

-And now, it is connected!
+Now it is subscribed and is ready to recieve data!

 ## Requirements (SRS) <a name="requirements"></a>